allianz-incubator/ospo/README.md

 Here at Allianz, we're committed to open source.<!-- Our Open Source Program Office (OSPO) is here to provide essential support, managing our GitHub organization and offering legal guidance.-->
 Our aim is to improve the open source experience, making it smoother for contributors and users.

-**This project is currently under development and is intended for testing and feedback purposes only.**

 Take a look at the guides below to explore our processes, standards, and how to engage with our open source projects.